 Section Obligation Discussion 300A(1)(a)(i) A discussion of Board policy for determining, or in relation to, the nature and amount (or value, as appropriate) of remuneration of directors, secretaries and The annual report outlines Board policy with respect to the nature and amount of director, secretaries and senior manager remuneration. senior managers of the company; Under the Board Charter, the NSX Board retains ultimate responsibility for the remuneration of directors, executives, senior management, and employees.
 It is the policy of the Board that remuneration be intended to create and enhance shareholder wealth.
 This involves ensuring that individual remuneration is set by reference to a calculus of factors including: market remuneration levels, the nature of the role and duties performed, the skill set of the individual and the significance of their role within the NSX corporate group.
-Currently, the policy is that remuneration is reviewed by the Board on a periodic basis to ensure continued support of the commercial and regulatory interests of the exchange and its shareholders.
+Currently, the policy is that remuneration is reviewed by the Board on a periodic basis to ensure continued support of the exchange and its shareholders.
+300A(1)(a)(ii) If consolidated financial statements are required - Board policy in relation to the nature and amount (or value, as appropriate) of remuneration of other group executives for the consolidated entity; The Board policy with respect to NSX entity directors, secretaries and senior managers also applies to subsidiary entities.
+300A(1)(b) A discussion of the relationship between such policy and the company's performance; This policy ensures that Directors and management are paid without prejudice to the interests of a particular business of the company.
+This is because Directors and senior management are expected to be able to contribute to each cash generating unit in a positive manner thereby enhancing the performance of each of the cash generating units.
+300A(1)(ba) if an element of the remuneration of a member of the key management personnel for the company, or if consolidated financial statements are required, for the consolidated entity is dependent on the satisfaction of a performance condition: Not Applicable